jtcaraball/goexpdt/README.md

 - Look into re-adding redundancy check to `Var` encoding.
 - Add correct simplification to circuits when passing `GuardedConst` as arguments.
+- Remove extra ContextVar `Inter` attribute and instead separate internal and external vars into two maps.